Chapter Twenty Two

-When I was a junior in Hannibal High School, I had made friends with a neighbor, George Millner, who lived three houses down from us on Grace Street.
+When I was a junior at Hannibal High School, I had made friends with a neighbor, George Millner, who lived three houses down from us on Grace Street.
 George was a senior that year, and he had been dating my younger sister, Jean.
 Jean wanted to go to George’s graduation, and then go out to dinner afterwards, but she didn’t want to go alone.
 She asked me if I would get a date and go with her.

-I had just broken up with the girl I had been going steady with for several months, and hadn’t paid attention to who might be available.
+I had just broken up with the girl I had been going steady with for several months, and, consequently, hadn’t paid attention to who might be available.
 I called several girls I knew and also got some names from friends, but was unsuccessful in finding anyone who was available to go out on graduation night, just a week away.